austinsonger/Policy-Portal/data-management.md

 * Office 365
 * On-premise storage systems (manually maintained)

-The records are stored in a database system maintained by \<PlaceHolder> security team.
+The records are stored in a database system maintained by `<Company Placeholder>` security team.
 Records are tagged with owner/project and classification when applicable.
 All records are kept up to date via automation.
 The system is also designed to track movement of data and update/alert accordingly.

 **AWS S3 Object Lifecycle Management**

-The \<PlaceHolder> platform will automatically adjust the storage class for certain types of data based on its usage pattern and age.
-This allows the \<PlaceHolder> platform to provide competitive pricing while still allowing the customer to store large amounts of data.
+The `<Company Placeholder>` platform will automatically adjust the storage class for certain types of data based on its usage pattern and age.
+This allows the `<Company Placeholder>` platform to provide competitive pricing while still allowing the customer to store large amounts of data.

 AWS provides the following [storage classes](https://aws.amazon.com/s3/storage-classes/):